fprimex/apigen/README.md

 # Under the hood

-When `zdgen` is executed for the first time, the following happens:
+When `apigen` is executed for the first time, the following happens:

+All:
 * `apidocs` dir is deleted if it is present
 * `apidocs_orig` dir is made if it is not present

+For Zendesk:
 * The introduction pages for each API component is downloaded
 * The intro pages are scraped for all other pages which are downloaded

+TFC:
+* TODO: document when stabilized

+All:
 * Pages are written into the `apidocs_orig` dir
 * `apidocs_orig` is copied to apidocs
 * `apidocs` pages are patched with the diffs in `patches` dir
 * Patched `apidocs` pages are scraped for REST API info
 * Duplicates, redundant, and ambiguous endpoints are resolved
-* The actual `zdesk_api.py` code is generated
-* The code is formatted into to the template
+* The code is formatted into to the template(s)
-* The backend file is written to the current directory or given path
+* The backend file or directory is written to the current directory or given path

 On subsequent runs, the following happens:

-* `apidocs` dir is deleted if it is present
+* `apidocs` dir is deleted if present
-* The introduction pages are located in the `apidocs_orig` dir
-* The intro pages are scraped for all other pages
-* The needed pages are located in the `apidocs_orig` dir
+* The generation target (file or directory) is deleted if present
 * `apidocs_orig` is copied to `apidocs` and the rest happens as before

 # Developing patches to the documentation